nicolls1/abstract-api-challenge/README.md

 ### Add a new subscription and plans (admin only)

-If it is a brand new API (`/api/`) you will need to first add the Api but if the API already exists you can go straight to adding the subscription (``).
+If it is a brand new API (`/api/`) you will need to first add the Api but if the API already exists you can go straight to adding the subscription (`/subscriptions/`).
 You will probably want to hold off on having the new subscription being available to new users until after you have added the plans.
-With the SubscriptionPlan model you can add the new plans and their details.
+With the SubscriptionPlan (`/subscription_plans/`) model you can add the new plans and their details to the subscription you just created.

 ### Setting a users subscription or plan (admin only)

-You can do this by updating the UserSubscription object for your user.
+You can do this by updating the UserSubscription (`/user_subscriptions/`) object for your user.

 ## Local Setup